L0-and-behold/efficient-compression/compressing_classifiers_and_MLPs/README.md

 Set the path for results storage in `run_an_experiment.jl` by changing:

 `path_to_db = joinpath(pwd(), "experiment-results")`
+and
 `experiment_name = "example-experiment"`

+The other training settings are controlled by the `args=TrainArgs()` object.
+In the following we document what each field of `args` does.

 ### General Parameters